wu1hong/EntAgent/README.md

 1. Modify the ```config.toml``` file in ```ent_agent``` folder
 2. Launch vLLM with command ```bash serve.sh```
 3. Run command ```python main.py```

+##Citation
+If you use our code in your research, please cite our work:

+@article{luo2025entity,
+  title={An Entity Linking Agent for Question Answering}, author={Luo, Yajie and Wu, Yihong and Li, Muzhi and Mo, Fengran and Sun, Jia Ao and Wang, Xinyu and Ma, Liheng and Zhang, Yingxue and Nie, Jian-Yun}, journal={arXiv preprint arXiv:2508.03865}, year={2025}
+}